diadata-org/decentral-feeder/README.md

    - Create a `.env` file in the same directory as `docker-compose.yaml`.
 This file should contain the following variables:
      - `PRIVATE_KEY`: Your private key for the deployment.
      - `DEPLOYED_CONTRACT`: The contract address.
 Initially, leave this empty during the first deployment to retrieve the deployed contract.
+     - `PUSHGATEWAY_USER`: Your private key for the deployment.
+     - `PUSHGATEWAY_USER`: Your private key for the deployment.

    - Example `.env` file:
      ```plaintext